Sbillups0/Pokemon-Card-Collection/docs/ExampleFlows.md

 - GET /users/timmy/collection.
 Her call gives her the fire pokemon cards available: Charizard, Blaziken, Reshiram, Dragonite, and Flareon.

 She wants to use these pokemon to make a deck.
 She uses her user id along with
-- POST /users/timmy/decks.
+- POST /users/timmy/create_deck/fire_deck/[Charizard, Blaziken, Reshiram, Dragonite, and Flareon].

 The server responds that the deck has been created and added to her account.
 Timmy is confident with all the strong cards in the deck and decides to go battle a user.
 He runs the API call
--POST /users/timmy/battle.
+-POST /users/timmy/battle/fire_deck.

 The server is able to process his battle request and Timmy's Fire Lords fought magnificiently and defeated the foe.
 The win has earned Timmy 600 Pokemon coins and a rare card reward.